Zeko enjoys writing about gift ideas and creative ways to celebrate holidays and special occasions.

 For a tree that's both rustic and festive, liven it up with garlands made entirely of pine cones.
 For a more natural look, leave the pine cones unadorned and combine them with red cardinal birds or winter berries.
 The best thing is that the natural, country-home-style decorations are easy and cheap to make.

-Christmas and snowflakes go hand in hand and decorating your tree with delicate paper or crochet snowflakes will create a magical snowfall effect.
-These beautiful handmade ornaments will pop against the dark green branches of the Christmas tree and make it look unique.
+These beautiful handmade ornaments will pop against the dark green branches of the tree and make it look unique.
+Delicate paper or crochet snowflakes will create a magical snowfall effect.
 Complete the snowy effect by adding other simple ornaments, such as bells and small glittery balls.

 Orange Christmas Tree Theme

-White Christmas trees have become quite popular in recent years.
-They bring a dreamy, white, winter feel to the home and are perfect for displaying special ornaments or just enhancing a favorite color.
+White brings a dreamy, white, winter feel to the home and is perfect for displaying special ornaments or just enhancing a favorite color.
 Besides being beautiful, they are also very easy to decorate.
 These trees go well with almost any color.

-White Christmas trees, decked in black and white or monochromatic color schemes deviate a bit from tradition, but give a home a fancier look that can't be achieved with a traditional green tree.
+White trees, decked in black and white or monochromatic color schemes deviate a bit from tradition but give a home a fancier look that can't be achieved with a traditional green tree.
 They complement very well lofts and bright, modern spaces.

-Pink Christmas trees can also look glamorous and chic.
-You have to be very careful choosing the colors of the ornaments, because a very busy color palette can make the tree look kitschy.
+Pink trees can also look glamorous and chic.
+You have to be very careful in choosing the colors of the ornaments because a very busy color palette can make the tree look kitschy.
 Some of the most appropriate colors for a pink tree are white, silver, gold and blue.
 These colors highlight its beauty and do not take the visual interest away from the tree itself.
-A pink Christmas tree is fun and perfect for a little girl's room.
+A pink tree is fun and perfect for a little girl's room.

 A simple handmade garland can add an instant pop of color and rich texture to a tree.
 A tree adorned with nothing more than red and white garland will add the perfect homemade touch to your holiday décor.
 Sometimes less is more, particularly when you are working with bold colors.

-Traditional Christmas trees always work well, no matter what style of home you have.
-Combine the classic Christmas colors—red, white, and green—with unusual, modern elements, such as small frames or zebra-patterned ribbons, for a beautiful and professional-looking Christmas tree.
+Traditional trees always work well, no matter what style of home you have.
+Combine the classic Christmas colors—red, white, and green—with unusual, modern elements, such as small frames or zebra-patterned ribbons, for a beautiful and professional-looking tree.

-Christmas tree wall decals or stickers are especially great when space is limited.
+Tree wall decals or stickers are especially great when space is limited.
 They can add a dash of festive fun to the holiday décor of any small apartment.
-Christmas tree decals take up no space and are easy to assemble.
+Tree decals take up no space and are easy to assemble.
 Depending on their design, they can even be decorated with pretty ornaments, hung on tiny wall hooks.

-Unconventional, modern Christmas trees are more of contemporary art pieces than festive trees.
-They are unique, rare and perfect for city dwellers or suburbanites who favor the modern décor.
+Unconventional, modern decorations are more of contemporary art pieces than festive.
+They are unique, rare and perfect for city dwellers or suburbanites who favor modern décor.

 Oversized Ornaments Theme

-Oversized Christmas ornaments are ideal for large living rooms and make huge impact.
-To make them work, you need a coordinated color scheme, large topper and some small ornaments.
-Oversized Christmas ornaments and decorations usually cost a bit more, but there are also cheaper, homemade alternatives, such as 3D paper stars, that will look equally elegant and stunning.
+Oversized ornaments are ideal for large living rooms and make a huge impact.
+To make them work, you need a coordinated color scheme, large topper, and some small ornaments.
+Oversized ornaments and decorations usually cost a bit more, but there are also cheaper, homemade alternatives, such as 3D paper stars, that will look equally elegant and stunning.

-Clear glass icicle ornaments have the ability to transform an ordinary Christmas tree into a sparkling, glittering icy tree, and add a cozy, wintry element to the holiday décor.
+Clear glass icicle ornaments have the ability to transform ordinary centerpieces into a sparkling, glittering icy tree, and add a cozy, wintry element to the holiday décor.
 A tree, covered with sparkling icicles and monochromatic ornaments in shiny and matte finishes, will work its magic with shape and texture.

-Show your love for the beach and ocean with a nautical-themed Christmas tree.
-Ornaments that reflect the nautical theme are sea shells, dried sea stars, rope, ship wheels and anchors.
+Show your love for the beach and ocean with a nautical-themed tree.
+Ornaments that reflect the nautical theme are seashells, dried sea stars, rope, ship wheels, and anchors.

-A tree adorned with nautical ornaments in navy blue, light blue and white colors will look gorgeous in a coastal home or a casual sun room.
+A centerpiece adorned with nautical ornaments in navy blue, light blue and white colors will look gorgeous in a coastal home or a casual sunroom.

 Vintage Christmas Trees

-Decorate your Christmas tree with edible ornaments that are both delicious and inexpensive.
+Decorate with edible ornaments that are both delicious and inexpensive.
 Dough ornaments are fun to make, not to mention a great project to do with the kids.
-Adorn your Christmas tree with decorated cookies in the shapes of snowflakes, animals or gingerbread men.
+Adorn your tree with decorated cookies in the shapes of snowflakes, animals or gingerbread men.
 Add ribbon candy, gumdrops, and other old-fashioned candies that people can eat right off the tree.
-An edible tree theme is something that can become a tradition in a family.
+An edible theme is something that can become a tradition in a family.